-Lily Collins Writes Dad Phil Collins An Open Letter — Is It Too Late?
+Lily Collins Writes Dad Phil Collins An Open Letter–Is It Too Late?

 A post shared by Lily Collins (@lilyjcollins) on

-Lily Collins’ book also contains some very cute photos of Lily as a little girl, alongside her dad Phil Collins, who was also a child actor, starring in the play/movie Oliver.
+Lily Collins’ book also contains some very cute photos of Lily as a little girl, alongside her dad, Phil Collins, who was also a child actor, who starred in the play/movie Oliver.

-What do you think of the letter Lily Collins wrote to her dad Phil Collins?
+What do you think of the letter Lily Collins wrote to her dad, Phil Collins?
 Do you think it will help to reach out in this manner?

 [Featured Image by Frazer Harrison/Getty Images]